donaldRwilliams/BGGM/README.md

 ### Visualizing Scientific Expectations

 For Bayesian hypothesis testing in particular, it is important to *fully* understand the prior distribution ℋ<sub>*u*</sub>.
 This is because it captures the predicted effect size, and it is used to compute the Bayes factor.
 This stands in contrast to the above estimation based methods, where *E* is determined with respect to the posterior distribution.
-To this end, includes functions to visualize the prior distribution--i.e.,
+To this end, **BGGM** includes functions to visualize the prior distribution--i.e.,

 Comparing GGMs
 ==============